 Student loans can be among the cheapest form of long-term borrowing available.
 Your college or university can help you understand the options available to you and there are plenty of useful websites to help.
 Remember that you won't have to start repaying student loans until you've left university and are earning more than £21,000 before deductions.

-These are designed to ease you into your working life by still giving you student conditions, such as an interest-free overdraft, but phasing it down each year as you begin to earn more, helping you pay it off gradually.
+These are designed to ease you into your working life by still giving you student conditions, such as a fee-free overdraft, but phasing it down each year as you begin to earn more, helping you pay it off gradually.

-When trying to choose a graduate account, an important factor to consider is the length of time you'll be able to use the interest-free overdraft.
-And, make sure you think carefully before opting for a fee-paying graduate account that claims to give you ‘better’ interest-free overdraft deals.
+When trying to choose a graduate account, an important factor to consider is the length of time you'll be able to use the fee-free overdraft.
+And, make sure you think carefully before opting for a fee-paying graduate account that claims to give you ‘better’ fee-free overdraft deals.

 Banks offer a wide variety of ways to check your balance, which can really help you stay on top of your finances, particularly when you are on the go.
 It’s worth checking if your bank offers ways for you to manage your money such as online, telephone and mobile banking.